ErikBouts/tqa-workshop/README.rst

 TQA is gently introduced through the use of code examples and exercises.
 The exercises have the form of unit tests that must be made to succeed.

-XBRL taxonomies (from a TQA perspective) are treated from the bottom-up, starting with plain XML and ending with taxonomy schemas and linkbases.
+XBRL taxonomies (from a TQA perspective) are treated from the bottom-up, starting with plain XML, proceeding with taxonomy schemas and linkbases, and ending with topics like dimensions and performance considerations.
 For each of these XML and XBRL topics, the relevant parts of TQA and the underlying `yaidom`_ API are treated.

 .. _`TQA`: https://github.com/dvreeze/tqa
 .. _`yaidom`: https://github.com/dvreeze/yaidom